HagedornJordan/piDjango/README.md

 Quickstart for running a Django server on a Raspberry Pi.
 Includes GPIO.

 ## Getting Started
 I was using Ubuntu Server 21.04 for development.
+Follow the guide [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview) to install Ubuntu on your pi.
 Python3 was already installed, but if this is not the case for you you'll need to install it.

 1. Clone this repo
 `git clone https://github.com/HagedornJordan/piDjango`
 2. Install dependencies.
 `sudo apt-get update`
 `sudo apt-get install python3-venv`
 3. Create your python virtual environment and activate it.
 `cd piDjango`
 `python3 -m venv env`
 `source env/bin/activate`